Reconstructing nodal pressures in water distribution systems with graph neural networks: Acknowledgments

 \section{Acknowledgments}

-The research presented in this paper, carried out by BME was supported by the Ministry of Innovation and Technology NRDI Office within the framework of the Artificial Intelligence National Laboratory Program, by the NRDI Fund based on the charter of bolster issued by the NRDI Office under the auspices of the Ministry for Innovation and Technology.
 Bálint Gyires-Tóth is grateful for the financial support of Doctoral Research Scholarship of Ministry of Human Resources (ÚNKP-20-5-BME-210) in the scope of New National Excellence Program, and the János Bolyai Research Scholarship of the Hungarian Academy of Sciences.